kyirong6/Sudoku-and-WordLatter/README.md

 # Sudoku and Wordlatter

-#### Sudoku and Wordlatter games built in python with some extra functionalities such as giving hints and solving.
+#### Sudoku and Wordlatter games built with python with some extra functionalities such as giving hints and solving.